-50 "Oppose Widening of East Side Lovers' Lane," The Telegram, September 23, 1911, Box 37, George McAneny Papers, Princeton University; "Second Avenue and Traffic," The New York Tribune, September 22, 1911.
+&lt;sup>50 "Oppose Widening of East Side Lovers' Lane," The Telegram, September 23, 1911, Box 37, George McAneny Papers, Princeton University; "Second Avenue and Traffic," New-York Tribune, September 22, 1911.

+Despite the march of progress the avenue still retains its individuality," said the Telegram.
 According to the Tribune, "Lower Second Avenue is an institution, picturesque and worth preserving for its own sake.
 With its wide sidewalks, filled with open air restaurants, cafés and beer gardens, it is like part of a foreign city in the heart of New York."
-Moreover, "The stress is all on the human side on Second Avenue ... they have time to eat, even at noonday; time to talk, to frequent open-air cafés, to stroll and to make love.
+Moreover, "[t]he stress is all on the human side on Second Avenue ... they have time to eat, even at noonday; time to talk, to frequent open-air cafés, to stroll and to make love.
 But all that is because traffic has not invaded their paradise."

 The parties whose protests of the widening were most visible were not residents, but rather representatives of churches, charities, and hospitals in the neighborhood, who formed an ad hoc coalition of Jewish and Christian institutions.
 In a letter to the editor printed in the Times, Morris Loeb, the president of the Hebrew Charities Building, complained that McAneny had ignored his and other religious and philanthropic leaders' protestations of "the uselessness of such widening" and its negative effects on Stuyvesant Park, churches and hospitals.
 In September, a group of protestors, including the Hebrew Charities Building, the Church of the Epiphany, whose Rev. McMahon had decried the loss of "Lover's Lane," and representatives of a Jewish girls' school and a hospital, among others, also sent a letter to the Board of Estimate in which they complained about the widening.
 Both McMahon and Loeb also appeared directly before the board's September 21 meeting to petition the officials in person.
-Perhaps recognizing that the Board would have little sympathy for the sentimental arguments they had made in the press, their protests focused on the unfairness of forcing charitable institutions to pay the costs of the widening and, secondarily, on the increased noise to which the institutions
+Perhaps recognizing that the board would have little sympathy for the sentimental arguments they had made in the press, their protests focused on the unfairness of forcing charitable institutions to pay the costs of the widening and, secondarily, on the increased noise to which the institutions